Brit Manuela Flaunts Fit Physique In Skintight Activewear

 “Girl you are so perfect,” added a different devotee, along with a crying face emoji.

-“You are a goddess,” remarked another admirer.
+“You are a goddess,” remarked another follower.

 “You look amazing queen,” chimed in a fourth Instagram user.